suncoast-devs/handbook/lessons/js-intro/variables.md

 const name = 'Jane' // name contains the value 'Jane' and we avoid any issue with `undefined`
 ```

-Most of the time we are able to declare a variable and assign a value at the
+Most of the time, we can declare a variable and assign a value at the same time.
-same time.
-However, it is sometimes useful to declare the variable and assign
+However, it is sometimes useful to declare the variable and assign its value
-its value later.
-Once we introduce conditions and functions we will see cases of
+later.
+Once we introduce conditions and functions, we will see cases of this.
-this.

 # More Types